PrachetShah/Vending-Machine-C/README.md

 # Vending-Machine-C

-Vending-Machine is a C project made for operating different Vending Machines.
+Vending-Machine is a Mini-C project made for operating different Vending Machines.

 ## Installation